ILoveFractions Logo

 Comparing fractions

-Find both fractions on their rows.
-The one with the wider section is the larger fraction.
+Shade both fractions on their own rows.
+Whichever shading reaches further right is the larger fraction.
 You can see at a glance that 1/3 is wider than 1/4, so 1/3 is bigger.

 Spotting equivalent fractions